EQAR/deqar-docs/docs/DEQAR_overview.md

 ### Institutional Hierarchical and Historical Relationships

-In those cases that **quality assurance reports are produced for different organisational levels of an institution**, DEQAR collects and stores information on hierarchical relationships.
+In those cases that **quality assurance reports are produced for different organisational levels of an institution**, DEQAR collects and stores data on both entities and establishes a hierarchical link between them.
 This may be the case of an institution and its "child" faculties or of an institution and its "parent" institution group.
 In the public search interface, quality assurance reports produced for different levels in the same institution will *cascade* -- i.e. records on child institutions will include the reports produced on the parents; records on parent institutions will show the reports produced on its children.

 DEQAR will also store information on **historical changes in the structure of institutions, e.g. mergers, splits, spin offs and absorptions**.
 This will allow users to view historical records in the correct context.
 It will also facilitate the search and discovery of institutions.